National Greenhouse & Energy Reporting (NGER)

 - Corporations collectively emitting more than 50 ktCO2-e or using or producing more than 200TJ of energy annually.

-Pangolin’s auditors are Registered Greenhouse and Energy Auditors (Category 1 and Category 2) under section 75A of the NGER Act.
-Our auditors have worked on NGER projects since it was established in 2007.
+Pangolin has a Registered Greenhouse and Energy Auditor (Category 1 ) under section 75A of the NGER Act.
+We have worked on NGER projects since it was established in 2007.

 Depth of experience

 We have worked with a wide range of clients obligated to report under the NGER Act, including mining, transport, hospitals, energy, education and local government.

 - Registration applications due: 31 August (for reporting on the previous financial year)